Mother 3 fan translation: Development

 The Mother 3 fan translation project was announced in November 2006.
-Led by Clyde "Tomato" Mandelin, a professional game translator whose previous work includes games such as Kingdom Hearts II and anime such as Dragon Ball, a group of around a dozen individuals translated the game from Japanese to English in a process that took two years and thousands of work-hours.
+Led by Clyde "Tomato" Mandelin, a professional game translator whose previous work includes anime such as Dragon Ball, a group of around a dozen individuals translated the game from Japanese to English in a process that took two years and thousands of work-hours.
 Those who worked on the localization were largely already known for their contributions to other fan translations, and Tomato's own experience in the fan translation community helped the project get the necessary resources.
 Tomato worked on the project as "a second full-time job" in addition to his full-time job as a translator.
 Young, who did public relations for the project and had little involvement in the process, estimated Tomato to have put over 1,000 hours into the project, Jeffman to have nearly 1,000, and even the smallest contributors to have put between 50 and 100 hours into the project, though no one tracked hours.
-The team chose to not alter the game aside for adding a new intro screen, which meant not adding their names to the credits.
+The team chose to not alter the game aside from adding a new intro screen, which meant not adding their names to the credits.
 The localization included two elements: hacking the game data (ROM) and translating the scripted dialogue.

 The ROM hacking entailed assembly-level changes to the game code.
 Young equated the process to teaching someone another language by slowly altering their DNA bit by bit, through trial and error.
 Some of the technical changes included proportional fonts, graphics hacks, and custom software.
 The game was coded in such a way that there was not enough system memory available to display the requisite onscreen text.
 Since Japanese characters all occupy the same amount of space (monospaced), the team had to custom-code the new English characters to fit properly.
 Tomato said that "no text display routine wound up untouched", such that the fixes for variable width fonts were useless until the team manually made room for the characters.
 Graphics hacks included the new intro screen and images imported from the English EarthBound, so as to preserve continuity of features.
 For example, an octopus statue pun from Mother 2 was converted to a pencil statue in the EarthBound English localization and was changed accordingly in the Mother 3 localization.
 The team also built custom software to aid in the translation, such as a cross-assembler and tools for handling the script and patching.
 Members of the hacking team included Tomato, Jeffman, byuu, and sblur.